AashnaNarang/Elevator/README.txt

 2. Right click anywhere in the package explorer on the left
 3. Click import
 4. General
-5. Existing projects into workspace
+5. Existing projects into workplace
 6. Select the folder.
 7. Run the java application using Main.java.